Jack Skurnick: Interests

 A movie buff, he wrote a script that he shot himself.
 Film director Jules Dassin, then an actor at the Artef, a Jewish theater in New York, appeared in it.
 It was shown to a small group at a space Skurnick rented in New York but never released beyond that.
 A fan of old movies, Skurnick twice rented a hall in which to show them.
 Because he was not able to afford to rent the space regularly, he suggested the project to Betty Chamberlain, Director of the Department of Communications at The Museum of Modern Art from 1948–53, who subsequently introduced a more elaborate series of films at MoMA.

 Personal

-Skurnick was married to the painter Fay Kleinman for 18 years, and had one daughter, Davida.
+Skurnick was married to the painter Fay Kleinman for 18 years, until his death and had one daughter, Davida.
 Since her marriage, Davida has been known as Davi Napoleon.
-Skurnick has two grandsons he never met, Brian Napoleon and Randy Napoleon; a great grandson, Jack Napoleon, who is named after him, and a great granddaughter, Juliet Napoleon.

 Skurnick died of a heart attack on September 6, 1952, at the age of 42.